 He was a director of the cross-party European Information Management Group (EURIM) and the parliamentary chair of its Information Governance group.
 He also chaired the All Party Parliamentary Groups on Corporate Governance and Rural Services, was Deputy Chairman of the APPG on Diabetes and London 2012 and was Secretary of the APPG on Post Offices.

 In the Conservative Party he was Deputy Chairman of the International Office with responsibility for Conservatives Abroad (2008-2010).
 He was also a Conservative appointed Governor of the Westminster Foundation for Democracy (2008-2010).

 He has been Chairman of the Retail and Consumer Goods group of Conservative Business Relations and in this capacity served on the Commission into Small Shops on the High Street in 2008 and was Chairman of the Retail Crime Commission in 2009.

 In May 2010, Philip became an Assistant Government Whip, when he was appointed Departmental Whip to the Cabinet Office responsible for Constitutional Affairs and to the Scotland Office.
 In October 2011 he was appointed Departmental Whip to the Department for Education and to the Foreign & Commonwealth Office.
 In September 2012, Philip was appointed Minister of Defence Equipment, Support and Technology with responsibility for defence procurement and defence exports.

-In July 2016 Philip was appointed Minister of State for Health at the Department of Health, supporting the Secretary of State for Health with responsibility for hospitals, workforce, financial performance, special measures, patient safety and maternity, and was reappointed following the General Election in 2017.
+In July 2016 Philip was appointed Minister of State for Health at the Department of Health, supporting the Secretary of State for Health with responsibility for hospitals, workforce, financial performance, special measures, patient safety and maternity, and was reappointed following the General Election in 2017 with additional responsibility for procurement.
 He resigned as Minister in January 2018.